 Six months prior, Callum, who is profoundly affected by autism, had started losing his limited communication skills and lashing out in frustration.
 When his outbursts became so extreme that the Sutherlands and the staff at his school feared for their safety, Callum was admitted to the hospital.
 But he couldn’t stay there forever.
 Carly took a leave from her job as a special education teacher and scrambled to assemble a team of specialists to support Callum at home.

-A new way to help kids with autism manage their emotions One of the key members of Callum’s team was a board-certified behaviour analyst (BCBA), who drew up a plan using applied behaviour analysis (ABA), the most prevalent therapy for children with autism in Canada.
+One of the key members of Callum’s team was a board-certified behaviour analyst (BCBA), who drew up a plan using applied behaviour analysis (ABA), the most prevalent therapy for children with autism in Canada.

 ABA uses strategies intended to decrease problematic behaviours and increase good behaviours.
 Through close observation of the child, data on these behaviours and what triggers and reinforces them is collected and analyzed.
 Desirable behaviours are broken down into small increments and positive reinforcement—such as praise, a treat or screen time—is used to reward each step in the desired direction.
 Over time, prompts and rewards are scaled back as the behaviour becomes habitual.
 If this sounds like what you did to potty train your child or teach them a bedtime routine, it is.